 Some debt collectors try to cheat the system, which is why you should be on your toes as a consumer, even if the debt is actually yours.
 When it comes to your own personal finances, no one else is going to have your best interest at heart.

-You should be informed of the laws and rules that govern debt collection.
+You should be informed of the Fair Debt Collection Practices Act (FDCPA) and your state’s laws and rules that govern debt collection.
 Debt collectors are notorious for their unscrupulous tactics when it comes to trying to get consumers to pay up on past-due debt.

 In many cases, consumers pay off these debts because they continue to appear on their credit reports.
 Just because the debt appears on your credit report doesn’t necessarily mean you have to pay it.

 The only time I would pay a debt beyond the statue of limitations was if I knew that I could get them to remove a negative item from my credit report.
 The statute of limitations on debt is an entirely separate issue from the reporting limits on debt on your credit report.